Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 When Starting a Client, the `NetworkManager` uses the IP and the Port provided in your `Transport` component for connecting.
 While you can set the IP address in the editor, many times you might want to be able to set the IP address and port during runtime.

-The below examples use [Unity Transport](../../../transport/current/about) to demonstrate a few ways you can gain access to the `UnityTransport` component via the `NetworkManager.Singleton` to configure your project's network settings programmatically:
+The below examples use [Unity Transport](../../../transport/current/about) to show a few ways you can gain access to the `UnityTransport` component via the `NetworkManager.Singleton` to configure your project's network settings programmatically:

 If you are only setting the IP address and port number, then you can use the `UnityTransport.SetConnectionData` method:
 ```csharp